Geordio/CarND-MPC-Project/README.md

 The model includes the following actuators: Steering, and Throttle (actually throtlle and brake combined)

-In addition to these, we also conside the errors: Cross Track Error (The distance from the required path, and Psi Error (The error from the required orientation)

 The update equations are shown below:

 ```